Edizc/Edizc/README.md

 ### Hi there 👋
 My name is Cahit Ediz Civan.
-I am a Computer Engineering student in Bilkent University.
+I am a Computer Science student at Bilkent University.
-Below you on the left is the repository of Solidity smart contracts for an NFT marketplace project I've been working on.
-Below you on the right is the repository of a 2D tower defense game me and 4 other classmates of mine created as a school project.
+Below, you can find a 2D tower defense game developed with Java and a second-hand sales social network website developed with MERN.
+Both of them are school projects done with a team of 5.
 <!--
 **Edizc/Edizc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.